intelowlproject/IntelOwl/.github/ISSUE_TEMPLATE/new_scanner.md

 ---
-name: New Analyzer
+name: New Scanner
-about: A new analyzer to integrate with IntelOwl
+about: A new scanner to integrate with IntelOwl
-title: "[Analyzer]"
+title: "[Scanner]"
-labels: new_analyzer
+labels: new_scanner
 assignees: ''

 ---